KiyPhi/Song-Sorter/README.md

 **Q: How does the "Edit" feature work?**

 A: The "Edit" button lets you change the title, artist, or URL of a song.
 If you only edit the title or artist, your sorting progress for that song is kept.
-If you change the URL, the app will ask if you want to keep the song's progress (useful for re-uploads or quality upgrades) or reset it.
+If you change the URL, the app will ask if you want to keep the song's progress (useful for re-uploads, region blocked videos, or quality upgrades) or reset it.

 **Q: What's the best way to share my final ranked list with friends?**